Charmve/Charmve/AWESOME-STARS.md

 ## C

+- [twitter/twemproxy](https://github.com/twitter/twemproxy) - A fast, light-weight proxy for memcached and redis
+- [redis/redis](https://github.com/redis/redis) - Redis is an in-memory database that persists on disk.
+The data model is key-value, but many different kind of values are supported: Strings, Lists, Sets, Sorted Sets, Hashes, Streams, HyperLogLogs, Bi
 - [ggerganov/ggml](https://github.com/ggerganov/ggml) - Tensor library for machine learning
 - [Androidest/Speed_Bump_Detection](https://github.com/Androidest/Speed_Bump_Detection) - Detect speed bump and their distances from the car using Yolov2, built with Visual Studio on Windows.
 Marking images with yolo-mark.
 - [Genymobile/scrcpy](https://github.com/Genymobile/scrcpy) - Display and control your Android device